- While online banking is convenient, it’s fraught with scammers and hackers.

 Enjoy Simultaneous Connections for Banking

-Surfshark’s monthly plan is as expensive as ExpressVPN’s, but you get significant discounts with the one-year and two-year plans, making it one of the cheapest VPNs.
+Surfshark’s monthly plan is as expensive as ExpressVPN’s (see how they differ more in our Surfshark vs ExpressVPN review), but you get significant discounts with the one-year and two-year plans, making it one of the cheapest VPNs.
 Each plan comes with a 30-day money-back guarantee.

 More details about CyberGhost: